 New York Labor Law Section 200 protects you in a situation where a contractor failed to provide “reasonable and adequate protection” for your “health and safety” at a construction site.
 Section 200 offers broad protections for workers – violations can warrant civil actions for damages.

-We Handle All Types of Construction Accidents Cases in NYC
+Our Lawyers Handle All Types of Construction Accidents Cases in NYC

 At the Platta Law Firm, we represent workers who have been seriously injured because of:

 No matter what type of construction accident you’re involved in, it’s important to report it to your employer, seek medical care, and reach out to a construction accident attorney near you in NYC.